secretstartups/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 ## Purpose

-GitLab's Security Third Party Risk Management (TPRM) Program helps guard against security threats posed by third parties who have direct or indirect access to GitLab and/or Customer/Client data.
-Risks include data breaches, unauthorized use or disclosure, and corruption or loss of data.
+GitLab's Security Third Party Risk Management (TPRM) Program helps guard against security threats posed by third parties who have access to GitLab data or that of our customers.
+These risks may include data breaches, unauthorized use or disclosure, and corruption or loss of data.
 Adequate TPRM is a best practice that helps [mitigate security concerns](/handbook/leadership/mitigating-concerns/#security-breach) and enables GitLab to meet our contractual obligations.
 TPRM also enables GitLab to meet regulatory requirements and standards related to ISO, SOX, GDPR and other state and federal laws requiring vendor oversight.

 GitLab's Security TPRM program involves three components which are integrated in to our [Procurement](/handbook/finance/procurement/) processes:
 1. Performing due diligence to ensure the third party implements safeguards to enforce data privacy and security.
     - This activity is performed via our Security Assessment Process.
 1. [Contractually](https://about.gitlab.com/handbook/finance/procurement/#contracting) obligating the third party to implement these safeguards.
 1. Monitoring third party safeguards and compliance with these contracted provisions.
-    - Certain high risk Third Parties are reviewed annually while those posing lower risk are reviewed at the time of contract renewal unless the contract renewal occurs within 12 months of that vendors most recent review.
+    - Certain high risk Third Parties are reviewed annually while those posing lower risk are reviewed at intervals defined further within this document.

 ## Scope